 Email and the Web: All students in this course are required to have a university email account and are expected to check their email and our Piazza course frequently for announcements and other information I may send to you.
 I will use email, Piazza, and our website quite extensively in the course.
 If you prefer to check your home email instead of your university email you can forward your university email to you home account.
 Each student is also expected to be able to access any information that I post on the web which is related to your course.
 You may access this information from the mathematics department computer lab.
 Contact the Help Desk if you need assistance.

 Cheating: Cheating is repugnant to the very nature of problem solving.
 Please drop the course immediately if you feel the urge to cheat for you have clearly failed miserably as a problem solver and nobody in the class will like you.

 There will be no exams, no homework, and no grades in the course.
-There will just be LOTS of problems, some of which will be worked in class, some as group projects that will be written up and handed in, others presented in class, some worked for your own enjoyment and benefit and training.
+There will just be LOTS of problems, some of which will be worked in class, some as group projects that will be written up and handed in, others discussed on Piazza, some worked for your own enjoyment and benefit and training.
 Grades and exams and deadlines and time limits on class meetings are antithetical to the spirit and nature of the art of problem solving.
 If you are concerned about what grade you are getting in the course, then you are definitely not doing well.
 On the other hand if all you care about is solving the current batch of problems with no concern for your grade in the course, then you are doing fine.
 Problem solving must be motivated by love and curiosity and passion and desire and pride and the need to overcome a challenge and experience new vistas by climbing to great heights, not by mundane paranoid concerns over grades and gpa.